 To receive a refund, Wake Tech must receive funds from the funding source by the date specified.
 If you are awarded a Direct Loan, you must complete entrance counseling and sign the Master Promissory Note and acknowledge the Financial Aid Terms and Conditions before funds are released.
 You also must be enrolled for at least six credit hours when your funds are disbursed.

-**Denotes earliest disbursements for enrollment exclusively in classes in second eight-week and second five-week sessions (start dates of 05/31/2022 and later).
-If you are taking courses in a combination of sessions that include the second eight-week term, your financial aid will in most instances be paid in two disbursements.
+If you are taking courses in a combination of sessions that include second eight- or five-week , your financial aid will in most instances be paid in two disbursements.

 If a student does not claim a refund that has been issued, the disbursement will be voided and the funds returned to the appropriate federal or state agency.

 Any student who withdraws or reduces his or her course load during the drop/add period of the semester may be required to repay some or all of their student financial aid.
 If a student withdraws from college or ceases attending classes prior to the 60% point of the semester, he or she will be responsible for the repayment of the Federal Pell Grant and any other Title IV grants received.
 Failure to repay student financial aid can result in a hold placed on the student's account, which prevents students from receiving financial aid in future semesters.